materialsproject/.github/.github/ISSUE_TEMPLATE/bug_report.md

 #### Description

 A clear and concise bug description.
-Please submit only issues regarding pymatgen only.
-If you encounter errors related to any of pymatgen's dependencies (e.g., [mp-api](https://github.com/materialsproject/api)), please post Issues on the respective Github Issues pages.
+Please submit only **issues related to code within this repository only**.
+If you encounter errors related to any dependencies, please post on the respective Github Issues pages of the dependencies.

 #### Repro